GACJ/ComplibHelp/docs/methods/overview.md

 ![Bristol Surprise Major](../img/method_sample_page.png)

-The method's **name** is displayed at the top.
-If this name has changed since the method was first rung, the previous name(s) will be displayed underneath the current name if they are known.
+The method's **title** is displayed at the top.
+If this title has changed since the method was first rung, the previous title(s) will be displayed underneath the current title if they are known.

 ## Toolbar

-To the side of the method's name is the **toolbar**:
+To the side of the method's title is the **toolbar**:

 ![Toolbar buttons](../img/method_toolbar_user.png)